DarrenAtherton49/UpNext/Backlog.md

 - Touch surface ripple animations
 - Polish
 - Consistent loading and error visuals
+- Only show the first runtime for episodes instead of all of them?
 - Update iconography, e.g. in the bottom navigation
 - Launch icon
 - New name and package - UpNext is already taken